Leonard Kleinrock: Awards and recognition

 Kleinrock made several important contributions to the field of computer science, in particular to the mathematical foundations of data communication in computer networking.
 He has received numerous professional awards.
 In 1980, he was elected a member of the National Academy of Engineering for pioneering contributions to the field and leadership as an educator in computer communications networks.
 In 2001 he received the Draper Prize "for the development of the Internet".
+He was elected to the 2002 class of Fellows of the Institute for Operations Research and the Management Sciences.
 Kleinrock was selected to receive the prestigious National Medal of Science, the nation's highest scientific honor, from President George W. Bush in the White House on September 29, 2008.
 "The 2007 National Medal of Science to Leonard Kleinrock for his fundamental contributions to the mathematical theory of modern data networks, and for the functional specification of packet switching, which is the foundation of Internet technology.
 His mentoring of generations of students has led to the commercialization of technologies that have transformed the world."

 In 2010 he shared the Dan David Prize.
 UCLA Room 3420 at Boelter Hall was restored to its condition of 1969 and converted into the Kleinrock Internet Heritage Site and Archive.
 It opened to the public with a grand opening attended by Internet pioneers on October 29, 2011.

-He was elected as a member into the National Academy of Engineering.
+He was inducted into IEEE-Eta Kappa Nu (IEEE-ΗΚΝ) in 2011 as an Eminent Member.
+The designation of Eminent Member is the organization's highest membership grade and is conferred upon those select few whose outstanding technical attainments and contributions through leadership in the fields of electrical and computer engineering have significantly benefited society.
 In 2012, Kleinrock was inducted into the Internet Hall of Fame by the Internet Society.
-Leonard Kleinrock was inducted into IEEE-Eta Kappa Nu (IEEE-ΗΚΝ) in 2011 as an Eminent Member.
-The designation of Eminent Member is the organization's highest membership grade and is conferred upon those select few whose outstanding technical attainments and contributions through leadership in the fields of electrical and computer engineering have significantly benefited society.
-He was elected to the 2002 class of Fellows of the Institute for Operations Research and the Management Sciences.
-In September 2014, Leonard Kleinrock was awarded the ACM SIGMOBILE Outstanding Contribution Award at MobiCom 2014.

-Leonard Kleinrock was given the 2014 BBVA Foundation Frontiers of Knowledge Award "for his seminal contributions to the theory and practical development of the Internet," in the words of the jury's citation.
+In September 2014, he was awarded the ACM SIGMOBILE Outstanding Contribution Award at MobiCom 2014.
+Kleinrock received the 2014 BBVA Foundation Frontiers of Knowledge Award "for his seminal contributions to the theory and practical development of the Internet," in the words of the jury's citation.
 In 2014, a special edition of Computer Networks was published in his honor.
 Articles were written in recognition of Kleinrock's contributions to queueing theory, packet switching, computer communication networks and the development of the Internet and related network technologies.